 1984-1987 Honda Spree : Honda Eve Fullmark (AF06)

 Although the Spree is a very popular and common scooter in America, it is not a good candidate for the kyuu-gentsuki style.
-There is no aero parts offered for the spree or eve, so custom work would be required, and is possible by modifying a AF09 Tact undercowl.
+There are no aero parts offered for the spree or eve, so custom work would be required, and is possible by modifying a AF09 Tact undercowl.
 The better looking Japanese body panels from an Eve Smile can be very expensive ($300-$1000) because of their popularity and scarcity.
 Also, the weak and non-variated motor (similar to the Elite E) has a top speed of only 30mph, requiring a motor swap to keep up with others.
 We would recommend other models to start and modify with to achieve the correct look rather than using the Spree.